RobertoLlopis/Local-Fyle-System-Explorer/README.md

 ## Built with: 🛠️

-_Was used several languajes and technologies besides "HTML" and "CSS"_
+_Was used several languajes and technologies besides "HTML", "CSS" and "JavaScript"._

 - [PHP](https://www.php.net/) - Back End language in charge of server environment
 - [XAMPP](https://www.apachefriends.org/es/index.html) - Server and session handler